-Classification: Iron, IIIAB
+Classification: Iron IIIAB

 IRONS IMPORTAND NOTICE:

 Each iron slice/endpiece is covered (protected) by a thin layer of Paraloid B44.
 DO NOT ADD OIL to the specimen surface.
 You can put it in a dry place or add silica gel to the storage box, but it is not necessary.
 Samples were bathed in sodium hydroxide solution to neutralize acids, and paraloid cut off oxygen and moisture.
 If needed, The paraloid is easily removed in acetone with no negative effects on iron.